farheart/gitbook/python-tricks.md

 # Python Tricks

-## logging -- configuration and usage
+## Logging -- Configuration and Usage

 * Create `logconf.json` under the root folder of project